 Anyone claiming to dislike burgers is either a fool or a liar.
 Everyone else will find much to love at the cosy Rockstone pub: there are classic bacon cheeseburgers, modish vegan jackfruit numbers and romance-killing patties slathered in black garlic mayo, plus creative sides and sundries like beer-battered olives and vegan katsu seitan ‘chicken wings’.

 Why go?
-A long-standing and romantic modern European spot on the shiny strip of Oxford Street.
+A long-standing, romantic modern European spot on Oxford Street.

 After a chic, smart city institution?
 Oxford Brasserie is it, dishing out butter-heavy classics that’ll never go out of fashion.
 Scallops with black pudding and pork belly?
 Yup.
 Veal T-bone with dauphinoise and choucroute cabbage.
 Of course.
 Lymington crab linguine, duck breast with cherry jus, and poached pears for pudding?
 Tick, tick, TICK.
 Classic stuff all round.

 Why go?
 Excellent artisan pizza at the South Western Arms pub in St Denys.

 A moveable wood-fired oven is the source of Southampton’s most popular pizzas.
 Glance outside this St Denys boozer and you’ll find it knocking out a bevy of simply topped pies, the most elaborate of which is The Bryn.
 Laden with fennel sausage, parmesan, ham, jalapenos and more, it’s an edible tribute to Bryn Lewis, much-missed founder of local music venue The Brook.

 Why go?
 Classy Italian dining in a converted Victorian warehouse.